 But, ‘fess up, how many of us have been guilty of rubbing our eyelashes over and over trying to get the mascara off them?
 Whether you’re using a cotton pad or using your fingers, all that rubbing can be damaging to your entire eye area, not just your eyelashes.

 When it comes to sensitive skin areas like your eyes, you need to really take a lot of time and care to be very gentle with them.
 Use a cotton ball or cotton bud soaked in makeup remover to gently and slowly loosen the mascara on your lashes.

 After dissolving and loosening the products, gently wipe them off with a soft cotton ball.

 3. But please remove it thoroughly every day

 While you shouldn’t be aggressively rubbing off your makeup, you should still be making sure that every trace of mascara is completely cleaned off by the end of each day.
-Sleeping with residue of mascara on your eyelashes are a huge no-no!
+Sleeping with the residue of mascara on your eyelashes is a huge no-no!

-Some mascara formulas will make the eyelash stiffer, which also means that they’ll be more brittle, drying, and cause your eyelashes to break more easily.
+Some mascara formulas will make the eyelash stiffer, which also means that your lashes may become drier, more brittle, and break more easily in the long run.
 These formulas tend to occur more frequently with waterproof variants of mascaras.